Mariners have ‘one of those days’ in blowout loss to Rangers, plus an update on Jarred Kelenic’s progression

 Notable

-This game was awful from the start and didn’t get much better as it went on.
+This game was awful from the start for the Mariners and didn’t get much better as it went on.
 Starter Justus Sheffield gave up four runs in the first inning and things didn’t get much better.

-Six Seattle pitchers combined to give up the 17 runs – all earned – on 18 hits with six walks and five strikeouts.
+Six Mariners pitchers combined to give up the 17 runs — all earned — on 18 hits with six walks and five strikeouts.
 Of those 17 hits, six were homers (some wind-aided) and three doubles.
 And that was all in just seven innings.

-Sheffield couldn’t command his breaking ball and that was a problem, giving up six earned runs on seven hits with three walks and two homers allowed.
-Of Seattle’s pitchers, only Drew Steckenrider didn’t allow a run.
+Sheffield couldn’t command his breaking ball and gave up six earned runs on seven hits with three walks and two homers allowed.
+Of the Mariners’ pitchers, only Drew Steckenrider didn’t allow a run.

-Manager Scott Servais offered a brief update on the health status of Jarred Kelenic in his recovery from an adductor strain in his left leg.
+Mariners manager Scott Servais offered a brief update on the health status of Jarred Kelenic in his recovery from an adductor strain in his left leg.

 “Jarred is progressing,” Servais said.
 “He’s actually gnawing at the bit to get back out on the field.
 We are really happy with how he is progressing.
 Our training staff had him working out in the pool.
-I know he did some some light stuff on his feet today.
-So he’s moving in the right direction and he wants to move as fast as he can.
+I know he did some light stuff on his feet today.
+So he’s moving in the right direction, and he wants to move as fast as he can.
 All good there, all thumbs up in moving toward getting back out there.
 I don’t have a date or anything like that, but he is improving.”

 Player of the game

-Kyle Seager went 2-for-3 with a double and an RBI to lead the Mariners offense.
+Kyle Seager went 2 for 3 with a double and an RBI to lead the Mariners offense.
 He hit the ball hard in every at-bat.
 “He’s swinging the bat great,” Servais said.

 Quotable